navigation bar

 General Description

-The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward into Arkansas at Mammoth Springs in Fulton County.
-It then flows down through Fulton County, across the northeast tip of Sharp County and into Randolph County to its confluence with the Eleven Point River.
-The Eleven Point River then flows a few miles south to its confluence with the Current River, also flowing down from Missouri.
+The Spring River forms in Howell County of southcentral Missouri just a few miles south of the Eleven Point River and near the Mark Twain National Forest, then flows southward as an underground river into Arkansas at Mammoth Springs in Fulton County where it forms on the surface just south of the Missouri State line.
+It then flows down through Fulton County, across the northeast tip of Sharp County and into Lawrence County to its confluence with the Eleven Point River just above SH 361.
+The river then flows a few miles south to its confluence with the Black River, also flowing down from Missouri, near Old Davidsonville State Historical Park.
+The total length of the river is only about 54 miles, but it packs a lot of excitement and scenery in a few miles.
 Generally, the Spring River is a year-round paddling stream, assuming you are able to withstand the rigors of the Missouri Ozarks winter, which can be quite cold.

 If you like whitewater, but aren't quite sure about running the 'Tot, then the Spring River in far northeastern Arkansas may be just what the doctor ordered.
 There is plenty of excitement here!
 Best of all, there is always plenty of water coming fresh, clear and cold.
 A wetsuit would not be out of fashion on the Spring River anytime of the year.
 More than 9.78 million gallons per hour flow down from Missouri in an underground river at Mammoth Springs.
-There are about 15 rapids, waterfalls and other hazards in 11.5 of the 15 miles, starting about 3 miles below the Dam # 3 put-in.
-These are mostly Class I-II drops, with waterfalls dropping 1-3 feet.
+There are numerous small rapids, about 20 ledge drop waterfalls of 1-2 feet, and High Falls, a drop of about 6 feet, in the first 14.3 miles starting about 3 miles below the Dam # 3 put-in.
+These are mostly Class I-I+ drops, with easy portages for those who choose not to run them.
 At a constant 58° F, the water looks inviting, but if you capsize, then you will need to get out of the water fast, especially in any month except the summer, to avoid hypothermia.

 The surroundings are a feast for the eyes.
-Towering cliffs and beautiful trees surround an excllent trout stream that is also home to walleye, rock, spotted and smallmouth bass, flathead and channel catfish, longear and warmouths, as well as other species.
+Towering cliffs and beautiful trees surround an excellent trout stream that is also home to walleye, rock, spotted and smallmouth bass, flathead and channel catfish, longear and warmouths, as well as other species.
+Numerous creeks feed the river all the way down to the South Fork confluence at High Falls.
 The air is crisp and clean in a largely unpopulated and unpolluted part of Arkansas.
 This is a popular section of the Spring River, so expect to see many other boaters, primarily in canoes and kayaks, but also in rafts.
+Summer weekends will be the most crowded, so if solitude is what you crave, then take a mid-week trip to avoid the crowds.

 Location